SAP-samples/teched2022-XP261/exercises/ex2/README.md

 Replace the value in the field “Root URL” with:
 "**https://api.gateway.orchestration.prod-us20.hanacloud.ondemand.com**"
-Be careful that no blanks are in front or behing the root URL.
+Do not copy the "" and be careful that no blanks are in front or behind the root URL.
 <br>![](/exercises/ex2/images/Ex2_7a.png)

 ## Exercise 2.8 Select Authentication Method